An old friend and I met up one afternoon this May.

 But why Bangalore?
 The answer is predictable.

 “Climate and a fresh site.
 The government didn’t have to worry about land.
-They picked up land owned by the defence.
+It picked up land owned by the defence.
 It (Bangalore) was an Italian prisoner of war camp (during World War II).
 Once the war ended, they (Italian PoWs) were repatriated.
 They (the government) then said now you build a factories and townships in the vacated areas,” Krishnan explains.

 After the initial thrust on PSUs, Bangalore’s industrialisation entered the next phase in the decadal cusp of the 1960s and ’70s.
 This, Krishnan says, followed the Naxalite movement, an armed Marxist uprising in the Bengal region, a key industrial zone till then.